 PracticeWorks case study: Barnardos Australia

-Drawing on our PracticeWorks methodology, PRC worked with Barnardos to identify the core practice principles that sat across the organisation when it came to working with children, young people and families, taking this beyond concepts such as ‘child-focused’ and ‘family-centred practice’ to more granular, actionable and measurable descriptions that could be used to inform behaviour across the organisation.
+In 2019, Barnardos approached us to collaboratively develop an Overarching Practice Framework.
+Together, we identified the core practice principles that sat across the organisation when working with children, young people and families.
+We expanded concepts such as ‘child-focused’ and ‘family-centred practice’ to more granular, actionable and measurable descriptions that could be used to inform behaviour across the organisation.

 “We have staff across NSW and the ACT, which is why we felt it was really important to involve staff at different levels and from different jurisdictions in the design process.”

 Elizabeth Cox, Barnardos Australia Executive Leader, Practice Quality said the framework helped to lay the groundwork for taking Barnardos’ program fidelity to the next level and to see positive change for the children and families they work with.